th3hamburgler/ember-ux-sauce/tests/dummy/app/templates/docs/icons.md

 The icons are defined as svgs.
 A selection of icon from the <a href="https://material.io/icons/">Material Icons</a> framework has been used in this dummy project.
 To use your own icons just add the svg files to your public directory and visit the development server at _/ember-svg-jar/index.html_.

-To see a full list of arguments check out the [api page](../api/uxs-icon)

 ## Display Types

 ### Regular